Daph1986/postfly_jouw_online_drukkerij/README.md

 Most content has been written by me, the technical stories regarding the delivery of the files and the origin of the printing company come from the sites of [POSTFLY](http://www.postfly.nl/) and [Grafische Groep Matthys](https://www.groepmatthys.com/) and were sometimes adjusted by me.
 Prices are based on the product price from the original site, and adjusted here and there, but are for learning purposes only for this project.
 No rights can therefore be derived from this.

 ### Code
+1. [Code Institute LMS Full Stack Frameworks with Django Boutique Ado project by Chris Zielinski](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/?child=first) this was used as the basis of the code and then modified to make it my own site.
-1. [Hover.css](https://ianlunn.github.io/Hover/) to learn how to let the buttons on the home page grow on hover.
+2. [Hover.css](https://ianlunn.github.io/Hover/) to learn how to let the buttons on the home page grow on hover.
-2. [W3 Schools](https://www.w3schools.com/howto/howto_css_parallax.asp) to learn how to create the parallax effect.
+3. [W3 Schools](https://www.w3schools.com/howto/howto_css_parallax.asp) to learn how to create the parallax effect.
-3. [W3 Schools](https://www.w3schools.com/howto/howto_css_loader.asp) to learn how to create the loader on the payment process page.
+4. [W3 Schools](https://www.w3schools.com/howto/howto_css_loader.asp) to learn how to create the loader on the payment process page.
-4. [CI Alumni Aukje van der Wal](https://gitlab.com/Aukje/Dark-Luna/-/blob/master/contact/forms.py) for learning how to set up the contact form and matching email with it.
+5. [CI Alumni Aukje van der Wal](https://gitlab.com/Aukje/Dark-Luna/-/blob/master/contact/forms.py) for learning how to set up the contact form and matching email with it.
 <div align="right"><a href="#top">🔝</a></div>

 ### Media

 #### Images
 1. [POSTFLY](http://www.postfly.nl/) the POSTFLY logo provided by my colleague Filip Matthys, for the joboptions and base of the templates, and for the images on the deep black and resolution (sunflower image) page.
 2. [Flaticon](https://www.flaticon.com/free-icon/paper-plane_164627?term=paper%20plane&page=3&position=52&page=3&position=52&related_id=164627&origin=search) to get and adjust the paper plane of the logo.
 3. [favicon.io](https://favicon.io/favicon-converter/) was used to get the favicon of the logo.